 The symptoms are:

-- Pain in the abdomen (tummy).
-The pain is usually located either in the centre of the abdomen, or in the lower right-hand side of the abdomen (known to doctors as the right iliac fossa).
+- Pain in the tummy (abdomen).
+The pain is usually in the middle of your tummy (near your belly button).
+The pain may be in lower right-hand side of the tummy (called the right iliac fossa).

-- Fever (high temperature) and feeling generally unwell.
+- High temperature (fever) and feeling generally unwell.

-- You may possibly have some nausea and/or diarrhoea.
+- You may possibly feel sick (nausea) and/or have diarrhoea.

 - You may have had a sore throat, or symptoms of a cold, before the abdominal pain started.

 How is mesenteric adenitis diagnosed?

 Usually, it is diagnosed from your symptoms and a doctor's examination.
 If you have (or your child has) typical symptoms and there are no signs of anything else causing the pain, then your doctor may think that mesenteric adenitis is likely.
 It is difficult to prove the diagnosis, because the glands are deep in the tummy (abdomen) and cannot be seen or felt.
 So the diagnosis often involves excluding other problems which could cause this type of pain, and then making a presumed diagnosis of mesenteric adenitis.

 If the diagnosis is not clear, your doctor may suggest:

 - Wait and see, with another check by your doctor a few hours later to see if the symptoms have changed.